Chris Greisen

-Christopher J. Greisen (born July 2, 1976) is an American former professional football quarterback who played in the National Football League (NFL), NFL Europe, Arena Football League (AFL), and United Football League (UFL).
+Christopher J. Greisen (born July 2, 1976) is an American former professional football player who was a quarterback in the National Football League (NFL), NFL Europe, Arena Football League (AFL), and United Football League (UFL).
 He is the current coach for West De Pere High School.
 He was selected by the Arizona Cardinals in the seventh round of the 1999 NFL draft.
 He was also a member of the Washington Redskins and Dallas Cowboys of the NFL, the Rhein Fire of NFL Europe, the Green Bay Blizzard of the af2, the Dallas Desperados, Georgia Force, and Milwaukee Iron of the AFL, and the Florida Tuskers and Virginia Destroyers of the UFL.
-He played college football at Northwest Missouri State University.
+He played college football for the Northwest Missouri State Bearcats.

 Early life

 Greisen attended Sturgeon Bay High School.
 As a senior, he suffered a knee injury that impacted his college scholarship offers.
 He accepted a football scholarship from Division II Northwest Missouri State University.

 As a freshman in 1995, he posted 13-of-31 completions for 78 yards and 2 touchdowns.
 As a sophomore in 1996, he made 15-of-28 completions for 284 yards and one touchdown.

 As a junior in 1997, he became a starter, tallying 155-of-272 completions for 2,456 yards, 23 passing touchdowns, 7 interceptions and one rushing touchdown.

 As a senior in 1998, he recorded 200-of-332 completions for 2,937 yards, 25 passing touchdowns and 5 rushing touchdowns.
 He also led the Bearcats to a 15–0 mark and their first ever NCAA Division II Football Championship.

-He compiled a career 27-1 winning record, graduated with 9 school passing records, including being first on the All-time list for single-season touchdowns (25) and passing yards (2,937).
+He compiled a career 27–1 winning record, graduated with 9 school passing records, including being first on the All-time list for single-season touchdowns (25) and passing yards (2,937).
 He earned Academic All-MIAA honors as a sophomore, while taking MIAA Player of the Year honors in 1998.

 In 2007, he was inducted into the Northwest Missouri State M-Club Hall of Fame.
 In 2012, he was inducted into the Mid-America Intercollegiate Athletics Association Hall of Fame.